-Chronographs In Different Movements
+Chronographs in Different Movements

-The manual winding mechanical movement was the onliest type for decades with a chronograph function, although an automatic self-winding watch had been around for quite a while.
+The manual winding mechanical movement was the onliest type for decades with a chronograph feature, although an automatic self-winding watch had been around for quite a while.
 The extra complication didn’t require much space and was possible to implement separately from the primary mechanism.

 Since the invention of an automatic chronograph in 1969, the mechanical counterparts have significantly lost the popularity, and are now more of recognition of craftsmanship at a high price.